Pratyay360/cloud-ping/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Cloud Ping RS is an open-source project and we appreciate help from the community.
+Cloud Ping is an open-source project and we appreciate help from the community.

 ### Ways to Contribute